geniusdynamics/ns8-couchdb/README.md

 ## Configure

-Let's assume that the mattermost instance is named `couchdb1`.
+Let's assume that the couchdb instance is named `couchdb1`.

 Launch `configure-module`, by setting the following parameters:

 - `host`: a fully qualified domain name for the application
 - `http2https`: enable or disable HTTP to HTTPS redirection (true/false)
 - `lets_encrypt`: enable or disable Let's Encrypt certificate (true/false)

 Example: